* Basel agreement seen giving banks more capacity to lend

 * Uncertain outlook also means banks nervous about lending

-* Rules changes may have bigger impact in U.S. but not too
+* Rules changes may have bigger impact in U.S. than Europe

 By Paul Carrel and Marc Jones